Disulfur dioxide: Formation

 Disulfur dioxide is also produced upon a microwave discharge in sulfur dioxide diluted in helium.
 At a pressure of 0.1 mmHg, five percent of the result is S2O2.

 Disulfur dioxide is formed transiently when hydrogen sulfide and oxygen undergo flash photolysis.

+A branched isomer isoelectronic to SO3, S=SO2, is believed to form during the thermal decomposition of cyclic vicinal alkyl thiosulfites.

 Properties

 The ionization energy of disulfur dioxide is 9.93±0.02 eV.

 Disulfur dioxide absorbs at 320–400 nm, as observed of the Venusian atmosphere, and is believed to have contributed to the greenhouse effect on that planet.

-Reactions
+Reactions and decomposition

 Although disulfur dioxide exists in equilibrium with sulfur monoxide, it also reacts with sulfur monoxide to form sulfur dioxide and disulfur monoxide.

+Decomposition of S2O2 proceeds via the following disproportionation reaction:

 Complexes

 S2O2 can be a ligand with transition metals.
 It binds in the η2-S–S position with both sulfur atoms linked to the metal atom.
 This was first shown in 2003.
 The bis(trimethylphosphine) thiirane S-oxide complex of platinum, when heated in toluene at 110 °C loses ethylene, and forms a complex with S2O2: (Ph3P)2Pt(S2O2).
 Iridium atoms can also form a complex: cis-[(dppe)2IrS2]Cl with sodium periodate oxidizes to [(dppe)2IrS2O] and then to [(dppe)2IrS2O2], with dppe being 1,2-bis(diphenylphosphino)ethane.
 This substance has the S2O2 in a cis position.
 The same conditions can make a trans complex, but this contains two separate SO radicals instead.
 The iridium complex can be decomposed with triphenylphosphine to form triphenylphosphine oxide and triphenylphosphine sulfide.